Denhonator/Ys-Chronicles-Co-Op-Mod/README.md

 Other possible additions for future (not necessarily planned but could be worthwhile additions):
 - Adaptive / split / wider camera.
 This would be really nice, but currently at best I could probably get it to center on the average between players, and I don't know how useful that would even be.
+- Auto- / Quicksave.
+Menuing saves in co-op can be inconvenient.
 - Make enemies actually target P2 in Ys 1
 - Improved HUD for P2
 - Balancing options.
-Could be good to increase boss HP or make it more forgiving so one player's fun isn't ruined by the other player dying.
+Could be good to increase boss HP (Ys 2) or make it more forgiving so one player's fun isn't ruined by the other player dying.
 - Built-in controller support for P2
 - Custom sprite for P2 like blue haired variant of Adol or something